amitchell05/100-days-of-code/log.md

 **Today's Progress**: Day 67 (belated)!
 Yesterday was a busy coding day.
 I finished all of the requirements for the 6th and final assignment of CoderGirl's Unit 1 section!
 I'm still stuck on a bonus mission, but I hope I will get closer to a solution this week.

 **Thoughts**: I also got to help classmates during our catch-up class.
 It brings me joy to be able to help others.
 It's also awesome to learn new things in the process.

+### Day 68: October 29, 2020

+**Today's Progress**: Day 68!
+All of my bonus missions for Assignment 6 in CoderGirl's Unit 1 are done!
+After reviewing different approaches online, I implemented a solution for the second bonus mission.
+The first and third ones were easier than the second one.

+**Thoughts**: I'm ashamed I couldn't figure it out without looking at how others approached that problem.
+Hopefully, I can rely on Angular documentation and continue to improve my problem-solving skills.